Quarks with Integer Electric Charge: Hadronic Constituents

 Using (\ref{matter fields}), (\ref{representation}) and (\ref{lagrangian}), the $\newew$ currents for each iquark generation work out to be\footnote{For clarity, the notation will not indicate generation mixing.
 However, from now on, all iquark fields are understood to be generation-mixed mass eigenstates; it being understood that a concomitant Kobayashi-Maskawa type matrix must now be included in $\mathcal{L}_{\mathrm{iquark}}$.}

 where we used ${W^+}^*=W^-$ for the $\kappa^-$ terms in the two charged currents and summation over color indices is implicit.

 As is well known, for a consistent quantum version of this model to exist, the anomalies associated with these currents must cancel the lepton anomalies.
-Because the iquarks furnish the same representation as the leptons and because there are three color copies of each, one would not expect the anomalies in this model to cancel trivially.
+Because the iquarks furnish the same electroweak representation as the leptons and because there are three colors\footnote{By color, we mean $SU(3)$ degrees of freedom.} of each, one would not expect the anomalies in this model to cancel trivially.

 To check this, it is possible to use an isospin/hypercharge basis in $\newew$.
 However, it is more direct to maintain the basis in which the unbroken $U(1)$ is associated with electric charge.
 It must be kept in mind that the $U_{EM}(1)$ quantities which enter into the anomaly calculation are not the intrinsic electric charges of the matter fields, per se, but the coupling strengths in the photon/matter field current, $j^{0(A)}_\mu$.
 The $U_{EM}(1)$, $SU_{W}(2)$ and $SU_C(3)$ contributions of the left-handed matter fields are given in Table \ref{table}.